KamiGdev/Tennis-Club-Cap-Ferret/readme.md

  ## Commits
 I've made regular commits by working by page and by feature:
 - 1 branch per page, then i've merged it with the "main" branch when work deemed complete
-- The "main" branch was created with the document body (basic tags)
+- The "main" branch was initialized with the document body (basic tags)
-- At the end of the project, commits has been added to the "main" branch as:
+- At the end of the project, following commits has been added to the "main" branch as:
 * SEO (meta tags)
 * Cookies
 * Preload